 CEE 3670: Transport Phenomena in Bio-Environmental Systems

-An introduction to the phenomena that describe the movement of energy and mass in biological and environmental engineering systems.
-Key topics include conduction, convection, and radiation energy transfer; diffusion and convective mass transfer.
+Undergraduate engineers learn the phenomena that describe the movement of energy and mass in biological and environmental engineering systems.
+Topics include conductive, convective, and radiative energy transfer, along with diffusive/convective mass transfer.
 A key part of this class is relating these fundamental transport concepts to observations from everyday life, with many examples from cooking and outdoor activities in Logan.

 CEE 6630: Process Dynamics in Environmental Engineering Systems

-Graduate students learn fundamental principles used in analysis and simulation of environmental systems.
-Key topics include small particle dynamics, reaction kinetics, mass transfer, reactor analysis and design, transport phenomena, and development and solution of mathematical models to describe environmental systems.
+Graduate students learn the fundamental processes that occur in natural and engineered environmental systems.
+Key topics include mass balances, small particle dynamics, reaction kinetics, mass transfer, and reactor analysis and design.